 Thirdly, you need to plan the communication of your legacy messages to the audiences you have identified.
 Again, every charity is different and you communications mix will not be the same as the next.
 Most campaigns use a mixture of traditional comms (literature, displays, mailings) and digital (website, email, social media).
 Integration is key here and will also keep the costs of your campaign down.
 Try to build your legacy messaging into the other things you plan to do and remember to drip feed the message gently but regularly over time.
 Legacy fundraising is soft sell but needs to be kept in front of people over time,

 There are of course many other things you can do to build future legacy income, but if you get these three basic steps right you will have a legacy campaign that you can build on.
 Be sure to maintain it over time, so that, when the results start to come in, you will see a sustained income for the future.

-If you would like to talk about developing or refreshing your legacy campaign, please call our legacy specialist Simon George on 01785 663600 for a free chat.
+If you would like to talk about developing or refreshing your legacy campaign, please call our legacy specialist on 01903 723519 for a free chat.
 He has been devising legacy campaigns for 25 years and is happy to talk to clients about what they can do, as well as running focus groups, drafting legacy propositions and copywriting legacy materials.

 There is further information here about our legacy fundraising services.